 - nasal congestion, a runny nose, or both

 In time, a person may develop chest pain and difficulty breathing.
-Without treatment, COVID-19 can be fatal for some people.
+COVID-19 can be fatal for some people.
+The

-Asthma is a long-term lung condition that leads to inflammation and narrowing of the airways in the lungs.
+Asthma is a long-term lung condition that leads to inflammation and narrowing of the airways.
 One of the most common symptoms of asthma is coughing, which is often worse at night or early in the morning when a person first wakes up.

 The cough is often productive, meaning a person brings up phlegm.
 However, in a type of asthma called cough-variant asthma, the main symptom people experience is a dry cough.